bbtools-ps/candidates-hr-platform/README.md

 ## Project setup

-To install all dependencies type following inside Terminal:
+To install all dependencies:

 `npm install`

-To run the project in development mode type:
+To start the project in the local development mode:

 `npm start`

-To make the build type:
+To make the build:

 `npm run build`

-To start tests type:
+To start the tests:

 `npm test`